The Cornish Pasty |

 Pasties originally contained venison - as mentioned in Shakespeare's The Merry Wives of Windsor and 50 times in 46 diary entries by Samuel Pepys

-Cornwall Record Office has a copy of Mrs Polwhele's 1740 AD recipe book that includes a pasty recipe involving soaking a rump of beef in claret, which was then enclosed in pastry and baked
+Cornwall Record Office has a copy of a 1746 AD recipe that soaking a leg of mutton in claret, which was then enclosed in pastry and baked.

-It is believed that sometime in the 1700's the venison pasty (a preserve of the gentry) was turned into the cheaper beef pasty for the working classes - the miners, farmers and fishermen.
+It is believed that sometime in the 1700's the venison pasty (a preserve of the gentry) was turned into the cheaper, D-shaped turnover Cornish pasty for the working classes - the miners and farmers - using beef.
 This coincided with the growth of mining in Cornwall.
-Presumably, Mrs Polwhele had a hand in this .....
+It may have been based on a turn-over pasty in Edward Kidder's book, 1720 AD.

 The pasty recipe was handed down through the generations without the need for it to be written - in any case, not many could read or write in those days but everyone ate!
 Those that ate the venison pasties generally had uneducated servants to make them.
 A good modern recipe is included in this web site - HERE